Who we are?

 To be at the forefront of ERP innovation, our services are constantly evolving.
 One of the cornerstones of Wuudis values is to be continuously learning from our customer cases.
 In addition, both scientific modelling tools and cloud and mobile technology are rapidly advancing, with more and more opportunities for integrating platforms for biomass production, financial accounting, storage inventories and deliveries, as well as conversion into energy.

 One of the ways in which Wuudis is able to realize this innovation is by partaking in research projects.
-Below is a summary of the projects in which Wuudis is currently active.
+Below is a summary of the projects in which Wuudis is currently active or has taken part previously.

 Big data technology for responsible and sustainable agriculture, forestry and fishery